Open-Technology-Foundation/seculardharma/docs/demographic-profile.md

 ## Executive Summary

-The Secular Dharma Knowledge System serves a rapidly expanding global demographic of approximately **300-500 million "spiritual but not religious" individuals** worldwide, representing the intersection of ancient wisdom traditions with contemporary scientific understanding.
+The Secular Dharma Knowledgebase serves a rapidly expanding global demographic of approximately **300-500 million "spiritual but not religious" individuals** worldwide, representing the intersection of ancient wisdom traditions with contemporary scientific understanding.
 This demographic spans developed and emerging economies, united by a common search for evidence-based approaches to ethical living, meaning-making, and human flourishing without supernatural beliefs.

 ---